-The Club shall not participate in political work or engage in financial speculation.
+The Club shall not participate in any political activity or engage in financial speculation.
 The Club shall follow public laws and morals.
 The Club activities shall not compromise the integrity of the Kingdom of Bahrain, its security or the government system.
-In addition, it shall take into account the by-laws and regulations of the University and the Kingdom of Bahrain.
+In addition, it shall take into account the Bylaws and Regulations of the University and the Kingdom of Bahrain.

-6.7.2.1 The Alumni Club Objectives
+6.7.2 The Alumni Club responsibilities